2023 Most Popular Liberal Arts & Humanities Associate Degree Schools in Alabama

 Women make up 62% of the liberal arts / sciences and humanities majors at the school.

-Out of the 29 schools in Alabama that were part of this year’s ranking, Coastal Alabama Community College landed the # 2 spot on the list.
-Located in the town of Bay Minette, Coastal Alabama Community College is a public school with a medium-sized student population.
+A rank of #2 on this year’s list means Coastal Alabama Community College is a great place for liberal arts / sciences and humanities students working on their associate degree.
+Located in the distant town of Bay Minette, Coastal Alabama Community College is a public college with a moderately-sized student population.

 Women make up 70% of the liberal arts / sciences and humanities majors at the school.